 NW Running Boards has been doing hitches in Portland and Clackamas since 2003.
 Top quality 5th wheel and gooseneck hitches installations with rock bottom prices!
 We are a B&W, PullRite, Curt, Reese and Draw-tite authorized dealer.
-Make sure the guys that are cutting a huge hole in your bed are going to do a nice clean job and give it the factory appearance.
+Make sure the guys that are cutting a huge hole in your bed are going to do a nice clean job (we can LINE-X after we cut the hole!) and give it the factory appearance.
 Call for pricing.
 503-655-0987

 - Affords more towing capacity than traditional receiver-style weight distributing hitches.
 Designed for mounting the trailer connection point in a pickup truck bed, with a kingpin.